 Ballot initiatives could trim disparity between tribal and commercial revenue

 Last year, there were two gambling-related initiatives seeking to get on the 2022 ballot.
-One would allow non-Seminole entities to operate sportsbooks and the other would allow for commercial casinos in the state if it wasn’t within a 130-mile radius of a Seminole-owned property.
+One would allow non-Seminole entities to operate sportsbooks and the other would allow for commercial real money casinos in Florida if they weren’t located within a 130-mile radius of a Seminole-owned property.

 Both proposals failed to get enough signatures to get on the 2022 ballot.
 But after the Florida Supreme Court agreed to review the initiatives, they have a head start for the 2024 election cycle.